GustavoPoeta/TypingSite/README.md

-This is my first real website, there certaintly are many not optimized code, so feel free to improve it! ;)
+This is my first real website, so feel free to improve it! ;)